jbeejones/okidoki-website/docs/reference.md

 ```

 This is exactly how this site, the [OkiDoki](https://jbeejones.github.io/okidoki-website/index.html) official website, creates its custom home page while maintaining the documentation functionality.

+#### Choosing Between Methods

+**Use Method 1 (Frontmatter Configuration) when:**
+- You want to create custom pages within your existing documentation structure
+- You need access to global variables and Handlebars helpers
+- You want to mix markdown content with custom HTML
+- You prefer working within the familiar markdown file structure
+- You need multiple custom pages throughout your documentation

+**Use Method 2 (Custom Assets Folder) when:**
+- You need complete control over the home page HTML structure
+- You want to use custom CSS frameworks or external dependencies
+- You're creating a marketing landing page that's completely separate from documentation
+- You need custom JavaScript functionality
+- You want to override only the site root page

 ## Performance